Bhimavaram

-Bhimavaram is a city and headquarters of West Godavari district of the Andhra Pradesh state of India.
+Bhimavaram is a city and headquarters of West Godavari district in the Indian state of Andhra Pradesh.
 It is the administrative headquarters of Bhimavaram mandal in Bhimavaram revenue division.
-It is a part of Bhimavaram Urban Development Authority.
-As of 2011 census, it is the most populous urban area in the district with a population of 210,000.
+It is a part of Eluru Urban Development Authority.
+As of 2011 census, it is the most populous urban area in the district with a population of 163,875.
 It is one of the major pilgrimage centers in the state, which is home to Somaramam, one of the five great Pancharama Kshetras.